 But are those really comparable?
 They’re different in nature.

 For us the conclusion is that there is no reference.

 Some participation numbers take place once a year, some are in depth…

 Annual isn’t daily.
 What other daily mechanisms are there?

 The average employee survey response rate is 40% according to Forbes, it might be higher in your company (it sure was where I previously worked).

 This is a survey you send once a year though.
-Info you request and info you volunteer to give is also different.
+And info that you request and info you volunteer to give is also different.

 We see ourselves too different from employee surveys to be compared, we are more in the business of simplicity and DIY (Do It Yourself).